 The old saying goes that nobody owns a cat—the cat owns you.
-And while there may be nothing better than being owned by a cat, sometimes that means you can have trouble getting your cat to listen to you.
+Sometimes that means you can have trouble getting your cat to listen to you.
 Here are some of the worst cat behavior problems—from scratching to refusing to use the litter box—and how to easily fix them!

 Get a Cat to Stop Scratching Furniture